swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 ~~~
 {: .output}

-We can also interrogate the data.frame for information about its dimensions;
+We can also interrogate the data frame for information about its dimensions;
 remembering that `str(gapminder)` said there were 1704 observations of 6
 variables in gapminder, what do you think the following will produce, and why?